TomVer99/FHICT-typst-template/documentation/manual.typ

   [#icon-val\Default: `none`],
 )

 The `watermark` parameter is used to set a watermark text that will be displayed on each page of the document.
-If it is set to #print_type("none"), no watermark will be displayed.
+If it is set to #print-type("none"), no watermark will be displayed.

 #codly(header: [ #strong[Example code] ])
 ```typ